m-lab/locate/USAGE.md

 #### When best means "geographically close"

 GCP automatically adds client latitude and longitude to incoming [HTTP request headers][headers].
-The locate API uses this location to search fornearby M-Lab servers that satisfy the client query.
+The locate API uses this location to search for nearby M-Lab servers that satisfy the client query.
 For additional information about how GCP identifies a client's location, please see the section below, [How GCP identifies client location](#how-gcp-identifies-client-location).